adafruit/Adafruit_Learning_System_Guides/README.md

 ## Running pylint locally
 Install a specific version of pylint under the name "pylint-learn":
 ```
-pip instal pipx
+pip install pipx
 pipx install --suffix=-learn pylint==2.7.1
 ```
-Then use the `pylint_check` script to run pylint on the files or directories of your choice:
+Then use the `pylint_check` script to run pylint on the files or directories of your choice (note that your terminal *must* be in the top directory of Adafruit_Learning_System_Guides, not a sub-directory):
 ```
 ./pylint_check CircuitPython_Cool_Project
 ```